February 3, 202618 minLion Fans

 Other Platform Revenue Shares (2026 Updated)

-TikTok Creator Reward Program:
+TikTok Creator Rewards Program:

-• Threshold: 10,000 followers + 100,000 views in past 30 days
+• Current thresholds: 10,000 followers + 100,000 views in the past 30 days (plus being 18+ and videos ≥1 minute); paid on qualified views, with no fixed per-view rate

 Facebook/Meta Creator Program: